alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

-which are just recycled sysadmins: they know how to install Jenkins or set up a Maven repository, they can hack up a few Bash scripts or even venture with some Python, but mostly they are unable to develop good code.
+which are just recycled sysadmins: they know how to install Jenkins or set up a Maven repository, they can hack up a few Bash scripts or even venture with some Python, but mostly they are unable to develop good, solid code.
 So I ask myself: where do they think that the "Dev" in "DevOps" comes from?

 If our infrastructure is itself going to be coded,